 In a nutshell, Visa Black Card is just the issuer’s trademarked name for the card… reportedly there is no such thing as a higher “black card” tier for Visa cards.
 In other words, black is nothing but a color — not a designation of higher status.

 If a card that’s black and made out of metal is what you’re really after, then save some money and go for the Marriott Rewards Premier – it has a $0 Intro Annual Fee for the first year, then $85.
 Compare that to Visa Black which charges a $495 annual fee which is NOT waived for the first year.

 And with the Marriott you can get a good bonus offer:

 - 70,000 bonus points after you spend $2,000 in your first 3 months from account opening.

 - Plus you get 1 Free Night Stay after account approval in Category 1-4 locations.
 And then every year after your account anniversary date, you receive 1 additional free night stay at a Category 1-5 location.

 - Here is the link to get this offer while its available

-It’s marketed as something that is highly exclusive, but what are the Visa Black card requirements?
-According to numerous sources across the net, it sounds like they are not much different than most credit cards (for example, be a U.S. resident, have a qualifying credit score, etc).
+The Visa Black Card is marketed as something that is highly exclusive, but what are the Visa Black card requirements?
+According to numerous sources across online discussion forums, it sounds like they are not much different than most credit cards (for example, be a U.S. resident, have a qualifying credit score, etc).